Data Lake vs Data warehouse: 6 key differences you need to know

 5) Analytical capabilities

 Data lakes offer exploratory and ad-hoc analytical capabilities.
 With the flexibility of “schema-on-read,” data scientists can perform advanced analytics, machine learning, and data discovery, making data lakes a playground for data exploration.
+Moreover, the integration of Data Lake analytics further enhances these capabilities and allows more efficient and complex data analysis to data professionals.

 Data warehouses excel in predefined and structured analytical operations.
 They are optimized for running complex queries and providing consistent and accurate reporting, making them well-suited for business intelligence and operational analytics.